glenux/mfm/README.md

 1. Clone or download the source code.
 2. Navigate to the source directory.
-3. Execute `shards install` to obtain dependencies.
+3. Run `shards install` to fetch dependencies.
 4. Compile using `shards build`.
-5. Find the compiled binary in the `bin` directory.
+5. The compiled binary will be in the `bin` directory.

 ### 2. Binary Download

-You can also fetch a pre-compiled binary version of MFM.
+Alternatively, download a pre-compiled binary version of MFM.

 ## Usage